Narrative. Positioning.

 Wirex

 6M+ users, but the brand felt like a fintech that happened to do crypto.
-Repositioned the messaging for crypto-native and mainstream audiences across Europe, and rebranded the R&D center into a talent magnet.
+Messaging was split between audiences and convinced neither.

 SheFi Warsaw